Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: Case Study C: Photonic metasensor

 \subsection{Problem setup}

-The device is a $2 \times 2$ lattice of identical 2D cross-waveguide scatterers, each cell a four-port cross with a central $300 \times 300$-pixel permittivity design region; all four cells share the same inverse-designed geometry, giving $\bc \in [0, 1]^{300 \times 300}$ (equivalently $\bc \in \R^{90{,}000}$) as the outer optimization variable.
-The unknown state $\bx = \mathrm{vec}(\Delta n) \in \R^4$ is the vector of per-cell refractive-index perturbations to be estimated.
-At each of $K_\text{train} = 3$ measurement epochs during co-design the sensor chooses a pair of input phases $\bs_k = (\phi_1^{(k)}, \phi_2^{(k)})$ applied to two of the lattice's external input ports as coherent broadband drives across 20 frequencies; the observations are the $\by_k \in \R^8$ broadband port powers measured at the lattice's 8 external output ports, with additive Gaussian noise.
+The device is a $2 \times 2$ lattice of identical 2D cross-waveguide scatterers (Fig.~\ref{fig:photonic_scene}), each with a $300 \times 300$-pixel permittivity design region; all cells share the same inverse-designed geometry, giving $\bc \in \R^{90{,}000}$ as the outer optimization variable.